-- Create opportunities within the curriculum for children to engage in questioning and critical thinking to support their exploration of matters of faith and belief across global Christian communities. - Provide high quality opportunities for children to plan, deliver and evaluate acts of collective worship. - Develop the skills and abilities of leaders and managers, including governors, to gather high quality evidence of the impact of the Christian ethos and use that to identify further challenging areas for improvement.
+- Create opportunities within the curriculum for children to engage in questioning and critical thinking to support their exploration of matters of faith and belief across global Christian communities. - Provide high quality opportunities for children to plan, deliver and evaluate acts of collective worship so that they feel empowered to express their own spirituality. - Develop the skills and abilities of leaders and managers, including governors, to gather high quality evidence of the impact of the Christian ethos and use that to identify further challenging areas for improvement.

-The school, through its distinctive Christian character, is good at meeting the needs of all learners their learning.
+The school, through its distinctive Christian character, is good at meeting the needs of all learners

+The Christian ethos of the school ensures that a common vision brings the school community together through a shared understanding of how Christian values contribute to the children's personal development and progress in their learning.
 Five core values are firmly established as the central expression of the school's Christian ethos.
 Forgiveness, respect, compassion, inclusion and love are well known to children and adults in school and are promoted through collective worship, moral and social development and the way the school manages behaviour.
 Children and adults throughout the school are developing their understanding of these core values and how they make a difference to their lives.
 Dynamic displays in the front entrance of the school and the hall reflect how Christian teaching underpins the meaning of these values and are presented in a visual way to further support the children's growing understanding of them.
-Children have a particularly good appreciation of the three values of forgiveness, respect and love and how they are linked to Bible stories which help them to learn about Jesus and what He taught us.
+Children have a particularly good appreciation of the three values of forgiveness, respect and love and how they are linked to Bible stories which help them to learn about lesus and what He taught us.
 Children grasp how these apply to their own lives in school and outside of it.
 They make a significant contribution to the children's positive attitudes towards learning and the enthusiasm in which they engage with their work.
 These have contributed to the recent successful improvements made to raise the quality of the children's education and the standards they achieve.
 Children are encouraged to express their thoughts and ideas with confidence knowing that they will be listened to with respect.
 They say that they feel happy and safe in school and that adults look after them and help them to do well in their learning.
 One child commented 'we can trust our teachers'.
-The 'Growing Acorns' club is representative of the Christian care which is offered by staff to those more vulnerable pupils.
+The 'Growing Acorns' club is an example of the Christian care which is offered by staff to those more vulnerable pupils.
 Adults treat children with kindness and consideration based on modelling the core values and children respond likewise and with a respect for each other.
 Children have good opportunities to reflect using the class reflection areas.
 They respond well when they are given the time to think about difficult concepts.
-A member of the school council commented, 'You can share your ideas with other people and nobody will get mad at you for your opinion'.
+A member of the school council commented that, 'you can share your ideas with other people and nobody will get mad at you for your opinion'.
 Religious education also makes an important contribution to the development of moral and social development through opportunities to discuss issues based on faiths and belief where they will challenge one another's views but also learn from them.
 These opportunities however do not as yet challenge children to explore global Christian practices.
 Cultural appreciation is also fostered by the study of world faiths in RE where they learn to respect others.